aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/cells-formatting/number-settings/format-number-to-scientific/_index.md

 ## **How to Format Number to Scientific in Aspose.Cells for JavaScript via C++**
 To format numbers to scientific notation in Aspose.Cells for JavaScript via C++, you can use the `Style.custom` property of a cell.
 Aspose.Cells allows you to define custom formatting for the data in your worksheets, including scientific notation.

-Here's a step-by-step guide on how to do it:
+Here's a step‑by‑step guide on how to do it:

 ### Step 1: Install Aspose.Cells